 The Global Soil Information System (GloSIS) is a ‘one stop shop for soil information’, a federated system where national soil information systems of national institutions are also approachable through a central web portal at a global level and interoperable through a common standard.
 By using the GloSIS framework, national institutions benefit from tools and support to organise, store, process and share spatial soil data.
 Additionally, this

 spatial data infrastructure for soil, which still allows for local, decentralized ownership, enables sharing and exchange of soil data at the regional and global level for collective soil knowledge and monitoring.

 ISRIC’s role in bringing GloSIS, a one-stop-shop for national soil information, to life is to be one of the driving forces in the conceptual design and the technical building blocks of the system.
 We also provide direct support for technical implementation.
-This fits ISRICs role as “Soil Data Facility” to the Global Soil Partnership and the International Network of Soil Information Institutes (INSII).
-The work is carried out in close cooperation with the GSP Secretariat, INSII partners and other experts.
+This fits ISRICs role as “Soil Data Facility” (June 2017 - September 2021) to the Global Soil Partnership and the International Network of Soil Information Institutes (INSII).
+The work was and is carried out in close cooperation with the GSP Secretariat, INSII partners and other experts.

 About GloSIS design and implementation